 Most companies have a clear idea of what tool to collect surveys with but few have sophisticated ways to analyze the responses...

 Levity offers a way to wade through this unstructured data.
-It saves your company weeks or even months of manual work, giving you the opportunity to take advantage of valuable customer insights.
+It saves your company weeks or even months of manual work, allowing you to take advantage of valuable customer insights.
 Using Levity, you can perform several analyses without writing a single line of code.
 Some options include:

 - Automatically detecting positive, negative, and neutral answers and sending them to the team that will find this information most useful.